red-blox/Zap/docs/usage/events.md

 ### FireAll

-The `FireAll` function takes the event's data as its only argument.
+The `FireAll` function takes the event's data as its arguments.
 It will fire the event to all players.

 ```lua
 local Zap = require(Path.To.Zap)